 Its renowned psychological sciences program, sound training in Warner’s specialty of addiction and supportive, collaborative atmosphere that she didn’t see at other places made it a top choice on paper.

 But she was not introduced to her most formative program in terms of professional development until she had already moved across the country from Arizona to mid-Missouri.
-Within her first month, Warner learned of the Initiative for Maximizing Student Development (IMSD).
+Within her first month, Warner learned of the Maximizing Access to Research Careers/Initiative for Maximizing Student Diversity (MARC/IMSD) program.

 “I found out about IMSD right away, and I’m glad I did,” Warner said.
 “Without this program, I would have had a tougher time networking on campus, and wouldn’t have picked up a lot of the skills that I have today.”